China's TCL Corp to build factories in India, Brazil

 Despite "intense" competition, TCL Communications is targeting 30 percent revenue growth this year, Li said.

-TCL Multimedia Technology Holdings (1070.HK), the conglomerate's television unit and China's largest LCD TV maker, also aims to improve profit margins this year, Li said, without giving specific details.
+TCL Multimedia Technology Holdings, the conglomerate's television unit and China's largest LCD TV maker, also aims to improve profit margins this year, Li said, without giving specific details.
 The company posted a 15.1 percent drop in revenue to HK$33.53 billion ($4.32 billion) last year.

 TCL Corp is investing some 50 billion yuan ($7.99 billion) in LCD screens, and in August, started construction of a 16 billion yuan project that will make high-end small- and medium-size panel displays in 2016.